ctrlplusb/easy-peasy/website/docs/docs/api/selector.md

 store.getState().todos.getById(2); // cached item returned
 ```

-### Calling another selector
+## Calling another selector

-In this example we will call a different selector from a selector.
+It is possible to reference another selector.
+To do so you need to resolve the required selector using the state resolvers.

 ```javascript
 const store = createStore({